MaJerle/lwgps/docs/index.rst

 Welcome to the documentation for version |version|.

-LwGPS is lightweight, platform independent library to parse NMEA statements from GPS receivers.
-It is highly optimized for embedded systems.
+LwGPS is a lightweight, platform independent, all-constellation GNSS NMEA parser library for embedded systems.

 .. image:: static/images/logo.svg
     :align: center